 His first tweet since officially owning the company reads as follows:

 — Elon Musk (@elonmusk) April 25, 2022

 May 13, 2022: Via a tweet, Musk announces on May 13 that his acquisition of the bird app is “temporarily on hold pending details supporting calculation that spam/fake accounts do indeed represent less than 5% of users.”
 Twitter had reported that the percentage estimate of fake and spam accounts on its platform was less than 5% of all Twitter accounts.
-Musk’s tweeted announcement to put the deal on hold pending proof of that estimate, appeared to question the accuracy of that estimate and imply that the percentage could be higher than Twitter’s reported estimate.
+Musk’s tweeted announcement to put the deal on hold pending proof of that estimate, appeared to question its accuracy and imply that the percentage could be higher than Twitter’s reported estimate.

 But at this point, Musk appeared to still be in favor of the acquisition.
-He even issued a follow up tweet confirming his commitment to it.
+He even issued a follow-up tweet confirming his commitment to it.

 Still committed to acquisition

 May 17, 2022: Musk takes to Twitter to again voice his concerns about the accuracy of Twitter’s own fake and spam accounts percentage estimates.
 On May 17, Musk replies to a tweet that shared a Teslarati article regarding the fate of Musk’s Twitter acquisition as it relates to those spam bot percentage estimates.
 Musk’s reply to this tweet essentially appeared to be an ultimatum: It alleged that Twitter’s reported percentage estimates may not be correct, demanded that Twitter CEO Parag Agrawal show him proof that Twitter’s reported fake/spam account percentage estimate of less than 5% is correct, and said the deal “cannot move forward until he does.”

 20% fake/spam accounts, while 4 times what Twitter claims, could be *much* higher.

 My offer was based on Twitter’s SEC filings being accurate.